granganantjyot/grove/README.md

 Please note that after long periods of inactivity, the NLP model goes to sleep.
 If Grove notifies you of this, please wait 1-2 mins before resubmitting your prompt.

-There is a lot more planned for this project, and it is a WIP.
+Functionality to delete/update existing events is coming soon.
+There is a lot more planned for this project!

 ## Tech Stack